 - RG 266.333 Market participants must notify ASIC immediately on becoming aware of a major event: Rule 8B.4.1(6).
+'Immediately' means promptly and without delay.
+We would consider a market participant is acting promptly and without delay if it notifies ASIC as quickly as possible in the circumstances and does not defer or postpone the notification.
 We also request that ASIC is notified when operations return to normal. - RG 266.334 The market participant must also give ASIC a written report within seven days.
 The report must set out the circumstances and the steps taken by the market participant to respond to the major event: Rule 8B.4.1(7).
 The following elements should be set out in the report: - (a) the circumstances of the major event-including, for example: - (i) how it was identified; - (ii) the cause;